sheepreak/QuoteOfTheDayTDD/readme.md

 An issue with our previous addition is that it should only work when the parameter is a single word (no special characters or spaces)

-[ ] Write the test that will call our endpoint with a bad parameter and shall return a 400 error
+[X] Write the test that will call our endpoint with a bad parameter and shall return a 400 error

 [ ] Implement this mechanic

+#### Bonus TDD6

+When a parameter has blank spaces, shall act as if there weren't any and give the quote that matches with the spaceless parameter equivalent

+[ ] Write the test that calls our endpoint with a correct parameter that contains unfortunate blanks

+[ ] Handle this mechanic